Marittie/pp5-ecommerce/README.md

 - User Story - As a user I want the front page to be clear and self-explanatory so I know I am in the right place

-The front page contains an image of a charity shop.
+The front page contains an image of a vintage shop.
 This gives the initial impression of pre-loved goods.
 ![Hero Image](/media/hero-image.png)
 The front page also contains a tagline advising the user they can shop or donate with a button to take them to either place on the website.
 This gives an immediate idea of what the website is for.